ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Sensitivity Labels | Enabled | Labels will be applied in accordance with the latest guidance from the PSPF.
-Retention Labels | Enabled | Labels are recommended to be applied to automate retention configuration and compliance, but the development of specific retention labels is out of scope for this project
+Retention Labels | Enabled | Labels are recommended to be applied to automate retention configuration and compliance, but the development of specific retention labels is out of scope for this project.
 Labelling Policy | Enabled | Users will apply labels manually initially.
-Automatic labelling will be developed in a future project stage after considering potential impacts on backups and productivity changes
+Automatic labelling will be developed in a future project stage after considering potential impacts on backups and productivity changes.
-Subject line modification | Configured | Exchange mail flow rules are configured to modify the subject line in accordance with PSPF guidance
+Subject line modification | Configured | Exchange mail flow rules are configured to modify the subject line in accordance with PSPF guidance.

 ### Retention policies